(c. 1848 - 1862)

 On the Campaign

-He was mortally wounded in action at Sharpsburg on 17 September and captured.
+Initially listed as missing, he was mortally wounded in action at Sharpsburg on 17 September and captured there.

 The rest of the War

-He died of wounds on 1 October 1862, probably in a US field hospital on the Line Farm near the battlefield.
+He died of wounds on 1 October 1862 at a US Army field hospital on the Line Farm near the battlefield.

 After the War